 Solid and determined—having withstood the sieges of time, revolution, and war—the cathedral's stumpy facade is stuck almost bashfully onto the nave.
 Although the mishmash inside has its moments—the fabulous 13th-century stained-glass windows in the choir and the varied window tracery and vaulting in the side chapels—the interior lacks drama and harmony.
 Still, it's an architectural history lesson.
-The cathedral dates from the 12th century, and the chancel is Romanesque, but construction on the whole continued over three centuries.
+The cathedral dates to the 12th century, and the chancel is Romanesque, but construction on the whole continued over three centuries.
 The 14th-century astronomical clock, in the north transept, is a marvel of technology very much worth seeing.
-It chimes a hymn to St. John on the hour at noon, 2, 3, and 4 as a screeching rooster and other automatons enact the Annunciation.
+It chimes a hymn to St. John on the hour at noon, 2, 3, and 4, as a screeching rooster and other automatons enact the Annunciation.